 They might be a little hard to come by but Ayam Cemanis are somewhat difficult to obtain.
 They are available in the U.S. on-line for order from some breeders.
-However, this breed specifically breed is rather expensive.
+However, this specific fibro breed is rather expensive.
 In spite of that, I must admit… the breed is very unique, different and beautiful.
-An Ayam Cemani would definitely make a striking appearance in any mixed backyard flock!
+An Ayam Cemani would definitely make a striking appearance in any backyard flock!